 - Well child checks and sick visits will be done during separate segments of the day. - Patients will be moved quickly into exam rooms, bypassing the waiting room, when space - allows. - Patients will be asked to stay in their exam rooms.
-Patients will go directly to the exit, bypassing checkout. - We will be disinfecting the office regularly as per CDC guidelines.
+Patients will go directly to the exit, bypassing checkout. - Patients will go directly to the exit, bypassing checkout. - We will be disinfecting the office regularly as per CDC guidelines.